American Folk Music, Past, Present & Future

 Perhaps I'm being too negative, but I just feel that folk should have a more prominent place among music genres today--especially it should be a category in the Grammys.
 I think it was for a while after the Kingston trio did so well with "Tom Dooley."
 There wasn't a category for it then, so they were declared best country group.
 The category was added later, but as folk's popularity waned, it was dropped.
 Since there are still folk singers and folk groups struggling to make their way today, why don't they add it back?

-- BUT 3 years ago, (Feb.10, 2011), I was surprised to find this article called "2011 Folk and Americana Grammy Predictions" By Kim Ruehl, in which he mentions that the folk and Americana categories will not be shown on TV."
+- BUT 3 years ago, (Feb.10, 2011), I was surprised to find an article called "2011 Folk and Americana Grammy Predictions" By Kim Ruehl (no longer available), in which he mentions that the folk and Americana categories will not be shown on TV."
 So at least it is a category now.
 So perhaps I was wrong and it never was eliminated, or perhaps it was eliminated and later restored.
 At least it's a category now, but why don't they mention it on T.V.?
-I guess it's the old time restraint thing, but it sort of shows where folk music is.
+I guess it's the old-time restraint thing, but it sort of shows where folk music is.
 Do you think it will be mentioned on the show next year?
-Please vote in the pole module below.
+Please vote in the poll module below.

 - AND, when I originally wrote this, over 3 1/2 years ago, (FEB.14, 2011), There I was again, with egg on my face!
 I was pleasantly surprised to find that the performances at the Grammys show last night included a surprise salute to acoustic music, introduced by David Letterman's "Top 10 List" and which featured 2 folk-rock groups (if you can't have pure folk, folk-rock is better than nothing) one from England, Mumford and Sons, and one from South Carolina, The Avett Brothers.
 Then, Bob Dylan came out and sang with the two groups, of all things, "Maggie's Farm, " the song, ironically, which he had done with electric guitar at 1965's Newport Folk Festival.
 Who knows why these artists were slated to perform.
 The Mumford brothers nominated for 2 awards but not in the folk category (best new artist and best rock song), the Avett brothers were not nominated for anything and neither was Bob Dylan although he won last year (where was I?) for best Contemporary Folk/Americana Album for "Modern Times."